Turkey is an outrageously beautiful and intriguing country.

-There are loads of great experiences to be had while traveling alone.
+There are loads of great experiences to be had while travelling alone.
 People in Turkey are pretty welcoming and there are a few well-trodden routes where you can make friends with other backpackers, too.

-To make sure you stay safe in Turkey while traveling alone, here are a couple pieces of advice.
+To make sure you stay safe in Turkey while travelling alone, here are a few pieces of advice.

 - Going on a group tour is a good idea.
-Whether it’s a simple walking tour from your hostel or a multi-day excursion, it’s going to be a good way to get to meet fellow travelers.
+Whether it’s a simple walking tour from your hostel or a multi-day excursion, it’s going to be a good way to get to meet fellow travellers.

-- Single male travelers are pretty susceptible to scams.
+- Single male travellers are pretty susceptible to scams.
 Especially the “hey my friend let’s go for a drink” scam.
 Learn to say “no”.
-There are some pretty dodgy people out there who are pretty clever when it comes to parting unsuspecting solo travelers from their cash.
+There are some pretty dodgy people out there who are pretty clever when it comes to parting unsuspecting solo travellers from their cash.

 - Walking around alone after dark, especially in city areas, is never really a good idea pretty much anywhere in the world.
-Same goes for Turkey.
+The same goes for Turkey.

 - You can get a pre-paid sim at the airport and we recommend you do.
-Phoning accommodation, having data to talk to friends and family back home, checking maps; there are all of that sort of thing you can do with a phone.
+Phoning accommodation, having data to talk to friends and family back home, checking maps; there are all of that sorts of things you can do with a phone.
 Most importantly, people will know where you are if you’re in contact.

 - You should probably try and act like a local as well without appearing ridiculous.
 Be aware of how people around you are behaving and interacting, how they’re dressing, and you’ll get to know how best you can fit in.

-Turkey is safe for solo travelers, absolutely, but being aware of the situation at all times is going to help.
+Turkey is safe for solo travellers, absolutely, but being aware of the situation at all times is going to help.
 Keep up with the news, talk to friends back home, and, most importantly, make friends with other backpackers along the way.